Africa-France summit opens in Mandela’s shadow

 The much-anticipated Africa-France summit on peace and security opened in Paris a day after Nelson Mandela’s death, sparking a commitment from African leaders to try to tackle the continent’s problems in the spirit of the great African statesman.

-A meeting of nearly 40 African leaders gathered in Paris to discuss peace and security across the continent opened on Friday in the shadow of former South African president Nelson Mandela’s death.
+A meeting of nearly 40 African leaders to discuss peace and security across the continent opened in Paris on Friday in the shadow of former South African president Nelson Mandela’s death.

 “As fate would have it, Africa is meeting here in Paris at a summit on peace and security the day after the death of Nelson Mandela.
 This is highly symbolic.
 It also means that we have to face up to our responsibilities,” said Hollande.

 Addressing a gathering of African leaders, senior ministers, as well as international diplomats – including UN Secretary General Ban Ki-moon – Hollande noted that although Mandela is no more, his message would continue to inspire a new generation.

 “France expresses its solidarity with all Africans, represented here by heads of state, heads of government and ministers.
 France, at this moment, is seizing Mandela’s message of hope for all the people of the world,” said Hollande.
 “Today, it is Nelson Mandela who is presiding over this summit.”